 Surrounding the Cantereira State Park and the last Atlantic Rainforest haven in São Paulo, Unique Garden is an invitation to the contemplation of natural beauty and everything it can awaken within you.

-At Unique Garden, through the hands of chef Daniel Aquino, each meal is a gastronomic experience and a celebration of the pleasure of eating well.
+At Unique Garden, through the renowned chefs, each meal is a gastronomic experience and a celebration of the pleasure of eating well.